 Although owning a firearm is perfectly legal in Nevada, there are many crimes where using or carrying a gun can make you vulnerable to arrest and serious penalties.
 And if you are an immigrant or other non-citizen, being convicted of a firearm crime in Nevada can even get you deported.

 Our Las Vegas firearms offense lawyers have dedicated this part of the website to explaining the Nevada firearms laws in a simple way.
 Click on the appropriate links below to learn more about carrying concealed weapons, theft crimes involving firearms, immigration penalties for firearms offenses, and several other Nevada crimes where firearms play a role:

-- The Legal Definition of Firearm in Nevada, and Registration Laws (NRS 202)
+- The Legal Definition of Firearm in Nevada, and (lack of) Registration Laws (NRS 202)

 - Carrying a Concealed Weapon/firearm in Nevada (NRS 202)